upbound/docs/content/spaces/backup-and-restore.md

         org: foo
 ```

-This example configuration results in both control planes backed up and uploaded to the S3 endpoint.
+This example results in both control planes backed up and uploaded to the S3 endpoint.

 ### Create a scheduled backup